Bertie2011/MC-Power-Pack/README.md

 To generate a random number, set both `#min pp.random` (set even if it's 0, inclusive) and `#max pp.random` (inclusive).
 Then call `function powerpack:random`.
 The resulting random number can be found in `#out pp.random`.

 For more information, head over to the related [wiki](./wiki/Random.md) file.

+## NBT Lookup
+Selecting an NBT value based on a variable is very difficult to do, sometimes even deemed impossible.
+Power Pack provides a way to retrieve and edit NBT values based on a scoreboard value.
+For more information, head over to the related [wiki](./wiki/Lookup.md) file.